-- 1.1 The Investment Strategy is a requirement of the Ministry for Housing, Communities and Local Government's (MHCLG) Statutory Guidance on Local Government Investments.
-The MHCLG Guidance also requires local authorities to have regard to the Chartered Institute of Public Finance and Accountany (CIPFA) publications of The Prudential Code for Capital Finance in Local Authorities and Treasury Management in the Public Services which both complement it. - 1.2 The Council invests its money for three broad purposes: - because it has surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - to support local public services by lending to or buying shares in other organisations (service investments), and - to earn investment income (known as commercial investments where this is the main purpose). - 1.3 The main purpose of the strategy is to identify the level of the Council's service and commercial investments and to set risk management parameters around these.
-It is based on the authority's existing and planned service-related and commercial investments and is consistent with the General Fund Medium Term Capital Programme due to be approved by full Council on 24 February 2021. - 1.4 During 2020 the Council created the Otterpool Park Limited Liability Partnership (LLP) as a wholly owned subsidiary to deliver the Otterpool Park development.
+- 1.1 The Investment Strategy is a requirement of the Department for Levelling Up and Housing and Communities (DLUHC) Statutory Guidance on Local Government Investments.
+The DLUHC Guidance also requires local authorities to have regard to the Chartered Institute of Public Finance and Accountany (CIPFA) publications of The Prudential Code for Capital Finance in Local Authorities and Treasury Management in the Public Services which both complement it. - 1.2 The Council invests its money for three broad purposes: - because it has surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - to support local public services by lending to or buying shares in other organisations (service investments), and - to earn investment income (known as commercial investments where this is the main purpose). - 1.3 The main purpose of the strategy is to identify the level of the Council's service and commercial investments and to set risk management parameters around these.
+It is based on the authority's existing and planned service-related and commercial investments and is consistent with the General Fund Medium Term Capital Programme approved by full Council on 10 February 2022. - 1.4 During 2020 the Council created the Otterpool Park Limited Liability Partnership (LLP) as a wholly owned subsidiary to deliver the Otterpool Park development.
 Otterpool Park will provide up to 10,000 much needed new homes over a 30 year period, creating significant economic benefits to the district.
-The Council, as principal land owner, also expects to gain a financial return from its investment in the development. - 1.5 Cabinet approved the initial business plan for the LLP on 20 January 2021.
-This will require the Council making an investment of about £70m in the LLP through a combination of equity, in the form of a capital contribution, and loan funding and work is currently taking place to determine the optimum mix for this.
+The Council, as principal land owner, also expects to gain a financial return from its investment in the development. - 1.5 Cabinet approved the latest business plan for the LLP on 26 January 2022 (minute 74 refers).
+This requires the Council to make an investment of up to £75m in the LLP through a combination of equity, in the form of a capital contribution, and loan funding and work is currently taking place to determine the optimum mix for this.
 For the purposes of this strategy, it has been assumed that funding will be 10% equity and 90% loan.
 However, a tolerance has been built into the proposed investment limits within the strategy that allows the equity to increase to 20% with the loan funding reducing to 80%.
 The Council will receive a market rate of interest on the loans advanced to LLP.
 Over time the Council expects to receive returns on its equity investment in the LLP largely generated from the sales of land to housing developers and this will be governed by the terms of the Members' Agreement.